 The DiSH Lab at UCLA studies the intersection between eating, not eating (dieting), stress, and health.
 We study how emotions affect eating, but also how eating affects emotions.
 We also study how these emotion-eating links contribute to health, illness, and aging.

 Our work is inherently interdisciplinary.
-We care about big macro factors like socioeconomic status, but we also conduct much of our work at a small – very small – level of analysis like in our work examining telomeres, the protective tips at the end of our DNA.
+We care about big macro factors like socioeconomic status, but we also conduct much of our work at a cellular level.
 Our work spans multiple disciplines, and draws knowledge from Psychology, Nutrition, Medicine, Biology, Sociology, Gerontology, and Kinesiology.
 We look at the entire lifespan, from childhood to death.